 The first step in your retargeting adventure is to install the Facebook Pixel.
 This is a tracking code that you place on your website, and it’s crucial to running accurate retargeting campaigns.

 If you’re not sure whether your site has a pixel already, for example if you’ve outsourced your advertising in the past, you can check this easily by downloading the Facebook Pixel Helper extension for Google Chrome.
 Install the extension and then visit your site, and click on the helper button.
 It will show up blue if you have one.
 You can also troubleshoot your pixel using this tool.
+We’ll go into this more detail later on.

 To set up your pixel, go to Facebook Ads Manager and visit the pixels part of the menu.
 Give your pixel a name and hit “next”.